Salinas Medical Malpractice Lawyer

 Like all states, California has a statute of limitations on medical malpractice claims.
 This is the time limit accident victims have to file their claims.
 In California this time limit is three years from the date of the injury.
 If an injury is not discovered right away, the statute of limitations is three years from the date the injury is discovered.
 When lawsuits are filed after this time, victims are barred from receiving any compensation.
 This is because the insurance companies and the courts will throw out the case any time it exceeds the statute of limitations.

 There are other exceptions to the statute of limitations rule.
 For example, if a child under the age of 6 is injured, medical malpractice, the statute of limitations is three years from the date the injury occurred or before the child turns 8.
 Due to the many exceptions involved with the statute of limitations, it is advised that anyone that is hurt by medical malpractice speaks to a Salinas medical practice lawyer for help with their claim.Our California Medical Malpractice Attorneys are Here to Help

 If you or someone you love has been injured by medical negligence, it is important that you speak to a medical malpractice attorney in Salinas as soon as possible.
-At Willoughby Brod, LLP, our attorneys have the necessary experience to file these extremely complex claims to help you secure you the full amount of compensation you deserve.
+At the Brod Law Firm, our attorneys have the necessary experience to file these extremely complex claims to help you secure you the full amount of compensation you deserve.
 When you need legal help with your medical malpractice claim, call us at (800) 427-7020 or contact us online to schedule your free case evaluation and to learn more about how we can help with your claim.
 Do not go through this alone.
 We are here to help.